ayyoung994/Benchmarking-AlphaFold_JCIM/analysis/03_AlphaFold_PAF/03_ligand_behavior/processed_outputs/README.md

 This directory contains output files for the `03_AlphaFold_PAF` ligand behavior analysis workflow.

+The folder label `03_AlphaFold_PAF` corresponds to the **public AlphaFold-derived KDM5C receptor setup** used in the manuscript.
+This receptor setup is referred to as **PAF**.

 ## Current contents

-This folder includes both replica-level raw analysis outputs and a processed summary table for the AlphaFold_PAF system.
+This folder includes replica-level raw analysis outputs and a processed summary table for the **PAF** receptor setup.

 ### Raw analysis outputs